whosonfirst/whosonfirst-cookbook/README.md

 * **how_to**: Non issue-related guides to completing a process in (or related to) Who's On First.
 * **issue_workflows**: Workflow documents guides for specific Who's On First issues.

-For more information on Who's on First, visit: [Mapzen's Who's on First page](https://whosonfirst.mapzen.com/).
+For more information on Who's on First, visit: [whosonfirst.org](https://www.whosonfirst.org/).